 FREQUENTLY ASKED QUESTIONS

-First, a note about teaching approach.
+What is 435's teaching approach?
 This is a capstone course, which on this campus demands a broader set of learning objectives than sought in most of the ordinary 400-level CS courses.
 This also means we presume everyone brings something to the game.
 Our mission is to create opportunities to integrate prior content, not just pick up new content.
 We employ teaching practices that ensure all students passing 435 evidence the basic knowledge, skills and attitudes appropriate to our engineering profession.

 We presume everyone studies the support materials (textbooks and select web sites) to learn about software engineering in the abstract.
 The project is where we apply and try what we study, and at the same time this gives us the "evidence" just mentioned.
 Class is when we discuss how to connect the abstractions and specifics; time together is a guided reflection in the technical activity.
 We compare nuances of our respective projects and relate them to the field.
 While the weekly pace will vary, typically one scheduled lecture slot will be dedicated to such exploration, and the other will be used for lab (whether applied exercises or just guaranteed team time).